 Close Terminal Services Config.
 In order for this new setting to take effect, you will need to exit your current Remote Desktop Session.
 Once you reconnect to your server, audio will be enabled!
 You can test this by right-clicking on the speaker icon in the bottom-right of your server’s desktop and clicking Sounds.

 Click on any of the Windows sounds under Program Events and then click the Test button.
 You should hear the chosen sound.

 Thank you for following along this how-to, we hoped you have enjoyed it.
 Please check back here for more updates or click here to read some other interesting how-to’s for Windows.
-Atlantic.net offers managed hosting services which include a layer of business-essential managed services to your hosting packages.
+Atlantic.net offers VPS hosting as well as managed hosting services which include a layer of business-essential managed services to your hosting packages.
 Contact us today for more information.